Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement: Abstract

 \section{Abstract}

 We commonly use agreement measures to assess the utility of judgements made by human annotators in Natural Language Processing (NLP) tasks.
-While \emph{inter}-annotator agreement is frequently used as an indication of label \emph{reliability} by measuring consistency between annotators, we argue for the additional use of \emph{intra}-annotator agreement to measure label \emph{stability} over time.
+While \emph{inter}-annotator agreement is frequently used as an indication of label \emph{reliability} by measuring consistency between annotators, we argue for the additional use of \emph{intra}-annotator agreement to measure label \emph{stability} (and annotator \emph{consistency}) over time.
 However, in a systematic review, we find that the latter is rarely reported in this field.
-Calculating these measures can act as important quality control and provide insights into {\em why} annotators disagree.
-We propose exploratory annotation experiments to investigate the relationships between these measures and perceptions of subjectivity and ambiguity in text items.
+Calculating these measures can act as important quality control and could provide insights into \emph{why} annotators disagree.
+We conduct exploratory annotation experiments to investigate the relationships between these measures and perceptions of subjectivity and ambiguity in text items, finding that annotators provide inconsistent responses around $25\%$ of the time across four different NLP tasks.